 Lauder has one of the most clean and pollution-free atmospheres in the world

-The area of Lauder is also known for the National Institute of Water and Atmosphere Research Centre (NIWA), which is located a few kilometres out of town, measuring climatic features and studying issues such as climate change and ozone depletion.
+Named after the Berwickshire town of Lauder in south eastern Scotland, Lauder was very much a railways township.
+During construction of the Otago Central Railway, ballast was quarried nearby.
+This is the coarse rock used as bedding for sleepers and metal rails.
+Lauder is also known for the National Institute of Water and Atmosphere Research Centre (NIWA), located a few hundred metres out of town.
+Here scientists measure climatic features and study issues such as climate change and ozone depletion.
 Lauder has one of the most clean and pollution-free atmospheres in the world.
-The Rail Trail crosses State Highway 85 at Lauder making it a convenient meeting point for cyclists and support vehicles.
+The Rail Trail crosses State Highway 85 at Lauder making it a convenient meeting point for cyclists and walkers and support vehicles.

 Welcome to Big Sky Cottage, a beautiful character 1930s mud brick house, providing self contained accommodation in Lauder.Rates: